johnvenkiah/CI_PP3_John_Venkiah/README.md

 <details>
   <summary>View patient user story tests</summary>

-### Patient user story 1.
-I would like to be able to book an appointment at a time of my choosing, should the appointement be available
+### User story 1.

+**"I would like to be able to book an appointment at a time of my choosing, should the appointement be available"**
 ___

 **Covered by feature 1: The Patient Booking System**